Sunport Holiday Travel Advisory – November 11, 2017

 Airlines for America is forecasting that over 28 million passengers will travel globally on U.S. airlines during the 2017 Thanksgiving holiday season (November 17 through November 28).
 The busiest travel days in ranked order are expected to be Sunday, November 26; Wednesday, November 22 and Friday, November 17.

 “Proper planning can be the most important element to successful and stress-free holiday travel,” Aviation Director Jim Hinde said.
 “Travelers should allow adequate time to get to the airport, park, check luggage and complete the screening process.
-Once in the terminal, customers can enjoy a variety of dining and shopping options, along with free wifi.”
+Once in the terminal, customers can enjoy a variety of dining and shopping options, along with free wifi.” says Alan of CHESTER.

 In addition to heightened security throughout the airport, Sunport and Transportation Security Administration officials offer the following tips to travelers for the upcoming holiday travel period: